 With the rise of collective awareness of the importance of sustainability in our social, corporate and economic actions, Environmental, Social & Corporate Governance (ESG) based Investing has amassed vast popularity.
 This concept is definitely not a new one and the thought of being more “environmentally-friendly” or “consciousness” has prevailed for decades, however, as humans we have a tendency to miss the “Prevention is better than Cure” memo.
 And we often end up facing the wrath of our irresponsible actions to truly come into grasps of the gravity of the situation.
 That being said, let’s dive in and understand why this concept of “ESG investing” is not just another fancy theme to accrue greater returns but it’s a must have philosophy in every responsible investor’s portfolio.

 Long long ago in the year of 1970, there was this theory called the “Shareholder Value Theory” popularised by Milton Friedman.
 Friedman proposed that a corporations’s sole responsibility is to maximise shareholder value.
-However, holding time as a testament, we can safely say, that overemphasis on increasing shareholder value without any concern to the actual social impact (think, environmental effect, employee benefits, governance, climate change, etc) has led to serious disasters (remember Enron?).
+However, holding time as a testament, we can safely say, that overemphasis on increasing shareholder value without any concern to the actual social impact (think, environmental effect, employee benefits, governance, climate change, etc) has led to serious disasters.
+Remember Enron? if not, I got you covered, their story is narrated below!
+Their tale displays a gross deviation from effective governance the “G” of ESG.
 Obviously pursuing profits is not an evil thing, at the end of the day corporations need to sustain their businesses in order to thrive and provide services to society, their customers, employees and shareholders.
 But just like chocolates, anything in excess is toxic.
 Companies constantly striving to increase their bottom line without any regard to the impact their corporate actions have on society would consequently lead to dire situations.
 Additionally, lack of building meaningful relationships with employees and failing to support their needs can lead to higher employee churn.
 Plus, when the profit-maximising, consciousness-minimising culture prevails it’s more likely that employees take risky or even illicit decisions out of the pressure to perform.
 So, short-term gratification of boosting their financial ratios, might lead to a long-term downfall of the corporation (again, remember Enron?).

 What is Social Responsibility Investing?